zeitgeistpm/migration-guide/README.md

 #### Case B: Equal `parachain_id` and `MqcHeads`
 This is the most forgiving case.
 Since the halting of the live parachain was not introduced by providing an invalid pallet configuration in the given context of a relaychain, but rather by just passing on the privilege to produce blocks, it is only necessary to return the slot leases and thus the privilege to produce blocks to the live parathread:
 1. Run the last used live parachain chainspec using a `--base-path` that points to a backup of the live chain folder.
-2. Send an XCM from the recovery parachain to the associated relaychain to unlock the manager account (see technical chapter for calldata)
+2. Send an XCM from the recovery parachain to the associated relaychain to unlock the manager account (see technical chapter for calldata).
-3. Only if step 2. succeeds, send an XCM from the recovery parachain to the associated relaychain to instruct swapping slot leases with the live parathread (see technical chapter for calldata)
+3. Only if step 2. succeeds, send an XCM from the recovery parachain to the associated relaychain to instruct swapping slot leases with the live parathread (see technical chapter for calldata).
-4. Use the manager account of the live parathread to instruct the associated relaychain to swap slot leases with the recovery parachain
+4. Use the manager account of the live parathread to instruct the associated relaychain to swap slot leases with the recovery parachain.

 That should transfer the slot leases back to the live parathread from the recovery parachain, which downgrades the recovery parachain to a parathread and upgrades the live parathread back to a parachain, effectively granting it the privilege to produce blocks.